The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-By Lemma~\ref{Lem:Gong}, the authors redefined the \emph{contribution} of job $k$ to the completion time of job $j$, $c(k,j)$, by the time the algorithm spent on $k$ before the starting time of the last segment of $j$.
-By the greedy nature, the completion time of job $j$, $C_j\leq \frac{1}{m} \sum_{k\neq j} c(k,j) + p^A_j$.
+\runtitle{Contribution of job $k$ to job $j$'s completion time.} By Lemma~\ref{Lem:Gong}, the authors redefined the \emph{contribution} of job $k$ to the completion time of job $j$, $c(k,j)$, by the time the algorithm spent on $k$ before the starting time of the last segment of $j$.
+By the greedy nature, the completion time of job $j$ \cite{DBLP:journals/algorithmica/GongCH23},